juergenweb/FieldtypeObjectDimensions/README.md

 ```

 For more customization you can enter 2 additional parameters.
-The first parameter is for the multiplication sign (default is "*"), the second one if the unit should be displayed (default is true)
+The first parameter is for the multiplication sign (default is "*"), the second one for displaying the unit (default is true).

 ```
 echo $page->fieldname->renderDimensions(' x ', false);